Personal Identity and Uploading Mark

 immediately have different experiences, and so quickly will be psychologically

 different.
-Even
+Even if this

-at the moment they are created.
-Imagine the thousand replicas are all created
+the moment they are created.
+Imagine the thousand replicas are all created at

-at the same instant, and each awakes in a separate but identical room.
+the same instant, and each awakes in a separate but identical room.
 At the

 instant of awakening, there will not be any psychological divergence8